aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/importtableoptions/_index.md

 ### getColumnIndexes() {#getColumnIndexes--}

+<b>@deprecated.</b> Please use the 'columnIndexes' property instead.
 Gets or sets the columns(0-based) to import from data source. null means all columns should be imported.

 ```javascript
 getColumnIndexes() : number[];